cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

 <h2 id= "Hartley">Contributions of R.V.L.
 Hartley</h2>
 <a href="#TOC">Back to Table of Contents</a>

-Hartley, another contributer who Pierce speaks about, wrote a paper called [Transmission of Information](http://keszei.chem.elte.hu/entropia/Hartley1928text.pdf) (1928).
+Hartley, another contributor who Pierce speaks about, wrote a paper called [Transmission of Information](http://keszei.chem.elte.hu/entropia/Hartley1928text.pdf) (1928).
 In this paper, he regarded a sender of a message as:

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>